dzhsurf/my_understanding_of_llm_post_training/README.md

 **2. Based on Training Objectives**

+- Supervised Fine-Tuning (SFT)
+  This method fine-tunes the model using a fixed dataset—often meticulously curated and annotated by humans—to imbue the model with domain-specific knowledge and a targeted response style.
+The cross-entropy loss function is typically employed to directly maximize the probability of generating correct responses.

+- Reinforcement Learning (RL)

   In contrast, reinforcement learning emphasizes enhancing the overall behavior and performance of the model on a given task.
 It is implemented via methods such as:

   - RLHF (Reinforcement Learning from Human Feedback): This involves training a reward model based on human preference indicators, followed by using optimization algorithms like Proximal Policy Optimization (PPO) under a composite loss framework that includes policy loss, KL divergence penalties (to keep the model’s outputs from deviating excessively from its pre-trained behavior), and value function updates.

 It is worth noting that models such as InstructGPT usually undergo an initial phase of supervised fine-tuning (SFT) before proceeding to RLHF, ensuring that the responses are well-aligned with human expectations at both levels.